Missing Student Notification Policy

 - If the above actions are unsuccessful in locating the student, or it is immediately apparent that the student is a missing person (i.e. witnessed abduction), the Department of Public Safety will assume all facets of the investigation.

-- No later than 24 hours after determining that a residential student is missing, the Associate Dean of Students or designee will notify the emergency contact for students 18 years of age and older, or the parent or guardian for students under the age of 18.
+- No later than 24 hours after determining that a residential student is missing, the Vice President for Student Affairs or designee will notify the emergency contact for students 18 years of age and older, or the parent or guardian for students under the age of 18.
 Contact is contingent upon the correct emergency contact information being made available by the student.

 - Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, the Department of Public Safety will assume all facets of the investigation within 24 hours that the student is missing.